 Your potential guests don’t expect their bums to be the first to sit on your sofa.
 Not a single piece of furniture in your unit needs to be new.

-Buy used furniture, and simply make sure it’s in good condition.
+Buy used furniture, and make sure it’s in good condition.

-Options include Craigslist, Freecycle, garage sales, Goodwill, the Facebook Marketplace and used furniture stores.
-Or maybe your family or friends have some extra furniture laying around in their storage units, that they’re willing to lend or give to you.
-You can furnish your unit for a few hundred dollars, if you go about it with discerning taste.
+Options include Craigslist, Freecycle, garage sales, Goodwill, the Facebook Marketplace, and used furniture stores.
+Or maybe your family or friends have some extra furniture lying around in their storage units that they’re willing to lend or give to you.
+If you go about it with discerning taste, you can furnish your unit for a few hundred dollars.

 Just make sure the décor matches within each room.
-You don’t need to be Betty Draper when learning how to be an Airbnb host, just pick a color scheme and go with it.
-Black and white is an easy one.
-Blue and wood tones is another easy scheme.
+You don’t need to be Betty Draper when learning how to start an Airbnb; just pick a color scheme and go with it.
+Black and white is an easy one, and blue and wood tones are another easy scheme.

 When in doubt, take a tasteful friend with you to do your shopping.

-Oh, and one other tip: avoid political, sexual, or juvenile wall decorations.
+One other tip: avoid political, sexual, or juvenile wall decorations.
 If that sounds obvious, I’ve stayed at numerous Airbnb units that broke those rules.
-The weirdest was decorated with rabbits with leather S&M outfits on.
+The weirdest was decorated with rabbits wearing leather S&M outfits.
 Seriously.

 6. Never Misrepresent the Property